 “Soy una chica blanca en los suburbios, tengo todas las ventajas.”
 I repeat, careful with the j’s and rolling my syllables, leaving my tongue feeling loose in my mouth.
 I think this is the closest I’ve ever gotten to a French kiss.

 “I’m a white girl in the suburbs; I have all the advantages.”
 June turns the page.
 “Repeat white girl.”

-She does this sometimes when money is tight at Hunter Estates, and her mom has to choose between paying the water note or the power bill.
-I repeat, giving way to her pissy mood.
+She does this sometimes when money is tight at Hunter Estates, when her mom has to choose between paying the water note or the power bill.
+I repeat the words, giving way to her pissy mood.

 June tosses the magazine onto a heap of others and moves to the fridge.
-The camper, an early 60’s Airstream that (according to her) was first owned by “rich people” but has since been passed to successively poorer people, is about the size of a large sardine can.
-Every space is bundled together, leaving only it’s tiny bathroom to offer privacy.
+The camper, an early 60’s Airstream (one that according to her was first owned by “rich people” but has since passed to successively poorer people) is painfully cramped, about the size of a large sardine can.
+Every space is bundled together, leaving only the tiny bathroom to offer privacy.

 “You want a Mountain Lighting?”
 June asks.
 Before I can answer, she tosses me a can of cool-not-cold off-brand soda.
 I sip it slowly.